 - 5 anchovies packed in olive oil, drained

 - 2 tablespoons capers, drained

 - 3 tablespoons lemon juice

 Dump all the ingredients in a blender and blitz until smooth and creamy.
 Done.

-The sauce can be kept in a tightly sealed container in the fridge for a couple of days.
+The sauce can be kept in a tightly sealed container in the fridge for a about a week.

 If you need more instruction and pictures before you’re willing to try this, read on, my skeptical friend.

 Start by cracking open a can or jar of your favorite olive-oil packed tuna.
 Drain it and toss the fish in the blender.